savchenko/windows10/README.md

 1. Disabled "Network Connectivity Probe" (NCSI).
 1. AppX packages are severely limited in what they can access.
 1. "Activity feed" is disabled.
-1. ipv6 is be disabled by default.
+1. ipv6 is disabled by default.
 TODO
 1. "Microsoft store" is removed.
 1. "Application Compatibility" is disabled.
 1. "Game DVR" and "XBox" are disabled.